HaseemArshad/Stock-Market-Prediction-Model/README.md

 - The model **captures turning points, trends, and short-term volatility**.
 - Performs **better than LSTM** due to lack of long sequential data in real-time and because XGBoost handles feature-based time series more robustly.

-## How To Run: Clone the repo and open the notebook
-1. The main project file is StockMarketPredictionModel.ipynb so please run that.
-2. If you are running in an IDE (ex: VSCode) be sure to run the pipinstall for requirements.txt
-3. If you are on macos please uncomment the tile that requires libomp to be run, and run/let it be downloaded (this is required for XGBoost)